Baitullah Mehsud: March 2009 Lahore police academy attack

 In telephone interviews with news media Mehsud claimed responsibility for 30 March 2009 attack on the police training academy in Lahore.
 He told the BBC that the attack was in retaliation for continued missile strikes from American drones for which the Pakistani government shared responsibility.
 In the same interview Mehsud claimed two other attacks: a 25 March attack on an Islamabad police station and a 30 March suicide attack on a military convoy near Bannu.

 April 2009 Binghamton shooting claim

-Although the FBI later completely refuted that he had any involvement in the incident, Mehsud claimed responsibility for the shooting in Binghamton, New York, on Friday 13 April 2009.
-13 people were killed in the shooting, after which the attacker committed suicide.
+Although the FBI later completely refuted that he had any involvement in the incident, Mehsud claimed responsibility for the shooting in Binghamton, New York, on 13 April 2009.
+Thirteen people were killed in the shooting, after which the attacker committed suicide.
 In a telephone interview, Mehsud reportedly said: "I accept responsibility.
 They were my men.
 I gave them orders in reaction to US drone attacks."
 Mehsud made this claim despite the fact that the gunman in the shooting was alone and of Vietnamese nationality and had stated other motives in his last letter.